Close Menu

 Jam Out, Outside

-Boulder is home to many outdoor festivals and events; a few happening over the solstice weekend in particular are the free Flatiron Sounds Music Festival at Chautauqua Park on Saturday, June 21, from 1-8pm and Arts in the Park at the Band Shell on Sunday, June 22, from 5-8:30pm, as well as numerous live music events on patios and courtyards throughout the city.
+Boulder is home to many outdoor festivals and events; a few happening over the solstice weekend in particular are the free Flatiron Sounds Music Festival at Chautauqua Park on Sunday, June 21, from 1-8pm and Arts in the Park at the Band Shell on Sunday, June 21, as well as numerous live music events on patios and courtyards throughout the city.

 Get Refreshed With a Solstice-Themed Elixir